 Additionally, you can add links that let a viewer journey beyond the video.
 A viewer can add items to their cart, visit other websites, or be taken wherever suits them best – all delivered via the entertaining engagement of a video.

-Text is often the simplest means of personalising video, as well as being one of the most effective.
+Text is often the simplest means of personalizing video, as well as being one of the most effective.
 Customers can get their data, their numbers, their dates, and all of their info personally populated.

-Furthermore, they can truly feel the personalised touch by seeing their name appear in fun and often unexpected places – like in the below example from Disney Vacation Club, where the name appears on a magical invitation that flies throughout the video.
+Furthermore, they can truly feel the personalized touch by seeing their name appear in fun and often unexpected places – like in the below example from Disney Vacation Club, where the name appears on a magical invitation that flies throughout the video.

-Personalisation does not stop at the visual.
+Personalization does not stop at the visual.
 What we hear is every bit as important as what we see.